skellis46/slipbox/improvisation and the threshold of the self.md

 It was not until the final studio sessions that I started to imagine that the broader research project could focus precisely on the moment in time when one slips out of time and out of oneself.

+The project then went dormant as I wondered how best to work with its range of materials, although questions of non-duality and body-based practice remained an ongoing curiosity.

 Then, nearly two and a half years after the initial studio-based research and while I was drafting this writing, my colleagues Siobhan Davies and Rosemary Lee shared with the C-DaRE research team (on 16 April 2026) a questioning process designed to elicit precise responses to remembered felt experiences.
 The process seems to have much in common with micro-phenomenological interviews [see @petitmengin-2006-describing; @petitmengin-2019-discovering].
 On a methodological whim I asked Rosemary to work with me to integrate that questioning process into this research.
 In May 2026 she and I met online twice to push deeper into my memory of experiences while dancing.

 This writing is therefore constructed from first-person experiences of dancing, unstructured conversations post-dancing between Katye and me, micro-interviews hosted by Rosemary focusing on the threshold, and desk-based work.[^other-data]